theianrobertson/dbpedia-hockey/README.md

 - No nulls, you have to specify that something is optional
 - Some kind of default limit of 10,000 records for things
     + I think you can specify a limit and pagination
+- I can't use `?player a dbpedia:Person .` in my query, because of some stubby articles like this one: http://dbpedia.org/page/Ossie_Asmundson.
+DBPedia doesn't know that Ossie is a person :(
+- Sometimes DBPedia goes down for maintenance, and the Python package reports an HTTP 502 error.
+Trying to submit a query through the [web interface](http://dbpedia.org/sparql) will show you a message like "The web-site you are currently trying to access is under maintenance at this time."